Ikkyusan1/typeset-buddy/README.md

 # Typeset Buddy
 A typesetting extension for Adobe Photoshop CC.
 Tested with PS version 2015.5+.

+### What it can do :
+- hopefully help you during your typesetting sessions.
+- allow you to manage style sets.
+You can create presets for your projects and export/import them as json files.
+- analyze a translation script and prepare all the styles used within it (provided you followed the translation script rules).
+- display a translation script, page by page, in a comprehensive way (provided you followed the translation script rules).
+- typeset text in one click, with the style you defined.
+No more copy/pasta.
+- typeset text in a selection marquee.
+- apply a style to selected text layers.
+- increase/decrease font size and autoresize selected layers (via button click or standalone script execution.)

+### What it *can't* do :
+- automate the whole typesetting process.
+- make you more attractive than you already are.

 ## Installation:
 1. Download the [latest release](https://github.com/Ikkyusan1/typeset-buddy/releases/latest) and extract the archive in Photoshop's extension folder.
 It's one of these (create the folders if they don't exist):
 - System extension folder